okeith12/ambecade/README.md

 [![CI](https://github.com/okeith12/ambecade/actions/workflows/ci.yml/badge.svg)](https://github.com/okeith12/ambecade/actions/workflows/ci.yml)

-A custom arcade device: a Seeed **XIAO ESP32-S3** driving a 1.54" **ST7789** 240x240 display.
+A custom arcade device: a Seeed **XIAO ESP32-S3** driving a 1.54" **ST7789** 240x240 display for now, I plan to update it to a bigger screen later

 ## Display

-`Display/` is a hand-written ST7789 driver and a small graphics-and-screens stack.
-It is built in layers with a hardware seam, so every layer is unit-tested on a laptop before it touches a board.
+`Display/` is a  ST7789 driver and a small graphics-and-screens stack.
+It is built in layers with a hardware seam

 ```
 screens  ── face · frog · shapes · Galaga ── input · font · ScreenManager